yvanvds/interact/README.md

 # Interact

 Interact is a developer platform for interactive art.
-It is developed by yvan vander sanden [MuteCode.com]((https://mutecode.com)) with funding by [Musica, Impulse Center for Music](https://www.musica.be) and C-Takt.
-Interact is open source software.
+It is sponsored by [Musica, Impulse Center for Music](https://www.musica.be) and C-Takt.

 To learn more about Interact, please refer to the project's [website](https://interact.mutecode.com).
 You will find a binary download and documentation on that site.